 5. Identify your Customer

 The ability to understand your customer is vital in order for your projects to shine.
-Working closely with your customer and finding out their goals and objectives are in terms of what they expect from you and your organisation.
+Working closely with your customer and finding out their goals and objectives are in terms of what they expect from you and your organization.

 Communication before, during and after the project will play a key role in its success.
 As project leader, you must be able to get your message across to your team i.e. what the project’s objectives are, the tasks the team will be involved in, the time-frame of the project and what is the expected final result.
 When the message is clear it avoids confusion and it helps reduce the level of unnecessary mistakes made.
 Regular meetings, gaining feedback from the team and having a central communication platform are all important.